 Matt is a husband, father, and friend.
 He's also a pastor, speaker, writer, teacher, leader, and consultant.
 He has been involved in leadership and pastoral ministry for three decades and trying to figure out what it means to be a human being for a bit longer.

-He is the Founder of THRIVE – a speaking, teaching, and consulting ministry that focuses on engaging men and women to be fully alive to the glory of God in every arena of their life, journey, and culture.
-His ministry with THRIVE includes roles such as being a Teaching Pastor for Northland Church in Orlando (northlandchurch.net); a conference speaker; a consultant to various leaders and ministries; and writing – he is the author of Life with a Capital L: Embracing Your God-Given Humanity and is beginning work on a second book.
+He is Lead Teaching Pastor for Northland Church in Orlando (northlandchurch.net) and the Founder and Principal of THRIVE – a speaking, teaching, and consulting ministry that focuses on engaging men and women to be fully alive to the glory of God in every arena of their life, journey, and culture.
+His work with THRIVE includes roles such as speaking in a variety of churches, organizations, and conferences; consulting with leaders and ministries; coaching individuals and teams about the core components of what it means to flourish and thrive for God's glory and our fulfillment; and writing – he is the author of Life with a Capital L: Embracing Your God-Given Humanity and is beginning work on a second book.

 He is on the Board of Directors of Reach Beyond (formerly HCJB Global; (reachbeyond.org) and the International Arts Movement (internationalartsmovement.org) with Mako Fujimura (fujimurainstitute.org).
 He is also a member of the faculty and Board of Reference for Summit Ministries (summit.org).